smlsvnssn/ouml/README.md

 ### Set operations

 Methods for comparing arrays or array-like objects.
-Inputs are coerced to `Array`.
+Inputs are coerced to `Set`.
 All methods return a new `Array`, or `Boolean`.
-If all inputs to these methods are `Set`s, the outputs adhere to strict set logic.
-If the inputs are `Array`s, duplicate items are allowed (except in `union()`).
+The outputs adhere to strict set logic.
+If the inputs are `Array`s, duplicate items are removed.
+All these methods will be replaced by internal `Set` methods when these become widely available in browsers.

 #### ö.intersect( a, b ) → Array